mfernest/SEBC/installation/install.md

 customer a questionnaire to verify hardware, networking, OS configuration, disk mounts, and other properties.

 Using the steps below, verify the settings of your instances.
-If necessary, modify them according to the instruction.
-In your documentation, show the commands used to observe each property.
-If you change it, list also the command you used to do so.
+Modify them if necessary, according to the instructions.
+When submitting your work, make sure to list the commands that goes with each output.

 Capture this work in the file `labs/1_preinstall.md`.
-You only need to show results for one host.
+Show results for one host.

 1. Check `vm.swappiness` on all your nodes
     * Set the value to `1` if necessary
 2. Show the mount attributes of all volumes
-3. Show the reserve space of any non-root, ext-based volumes
+3. Show the reserve space of any non-root, `ext`-based volumes
+    * XFS volumes do not use reserve space
-4. Show that transparent hugepages is disabled
+4. Disable transparent hugepages
-4. Report the network interface attributes
+4. List your network interface configuration
-5. Show forward and reverse host lookups using `getent` and `nslookup`
+5. List forward and reverse host lookups using `getent` or `nslookup`
-6. Verify the <code>nscd</code> service is running
+6. Show the <code>nscd</code> service is running
-7. Verify the <code>ntpd</code> service is running<br>
+7. Show the <code>ntpd</code> service is running<br>

 ---
 <div style="page-break-after: always;"></div>